itplr-kosit/validator/docs/api.md

 # Validator API

-The Validator offers an API which allows you to integrate Validator in your own applications.
+The Validator offers an API which allows you to integrate the Validator in your own applications.

 ## Dependency Management